Bayer Center - Classes & Events

 Additional Information

-Mary Kate Bartley is an Executive Service Corps (ESC) volunteer and Director, Human Resources at WVU Medicine Uniontown Hospital.
+Mary Kate Bartley is an Executive Service Corps (ESC) volunteer and Director of Human Resources at WVU Medicine Uniontown Hospital.
 A lifelong Pittsburgher, she has a background in human resources, talent acquisition, performance management, and workforce/community development.
-She has a bachelor’s degree in Applied Mathematics from Indiana University of Pennsylvania, a master’s degree in Public Management and Policy from the University of Pittsburgh’s Graduate School of Public and International Affairs, and is a SHRM Certified Professional.
+She has a bachelor’s degree in applied mathematics from Indiana University of Pennsylvania, a master’s degree in public management and policy from the University of Pittsburgh’s Graduate School of Public and International Affairs, and is a SHRM Certified Professional.
 Mary Kate is a board member at Dress for Success Pittsburgh and The Blessing Board.

 Jeremy V. Farrell, Esq. is a trial lawyer who helps employers with the many legal issues they encounter in the workplace.
 In addition to representing them in court and before administrative agencies, he assists them with the day-to-day legalities of managing a workplace, including complying with the Americans with Disabilities Act and Family Medical Leave Act; reviewing pay practices; preventing and investigating discrimination and harassment claims; drafting non-compete, non-solicitation, and confidentiality agreements; revising employee handbooks and workplace policies; handling claims for unemployment compensation; and offering guidance on personnel matters, such as terminations and other disciplinary issues.

-Brett Fulesday has more than 18 years of experience in providing business valuation and litigation-support services for individuals as well as public and privately held, earlystage and mature companies.
-Driven by the desires to help and to continue to learn, Brett pours his energy and effort into the areas – for-profit and nonprofit alike – of arts, education, entrepreneurship and emerging technology.
+Brett Fulesday has 20 years’ of experience in providing business valuation and litigation-support services for individuals as well as public and privately held, early stage and mature companies.
+Driven by the desires to help and to continue to learn, Brett pours his energy and effort into the areas of arts, education, entrepreneurship and emerging technology, for both for-profit and nonprofit organizations.

 Phyllis G. Hartman, SHRM-SCP, SPHR, is founder and President of PGHR Consulting, Inc. with 30+ years’ experience in HR.
 She is a member of the SHRM Expert Panel and a member of the Government Advocacy Team.
 She has an M.S. in human resource management from La Roche University and is a certified Senior Professional in HR.
 Phyllis has written numerous articles and three books, “A Manager’s Guide to Developing Competencies in HR Staff,” “Looking to Hire an HR Leader?” and “Never Get Lost Again: Navigating Your HR Career.”
 She is a past Board of Trustee member for the Homeless Children’s Education Fund.